 Brush and Floss Every Single Day for the Healthy Smile

-You should be brushing in the morning, either when you first wake up or after you have eaten breakfast, and then again in the evening, either shortly before you go to bed, or after you have completed dinner.
+You should be brushing in the morning, either when you first wake up or after you have eaten breakfast, and then again in the evening shortly before you go to bed.
+Using an electric toothbrush often can up your game with brushing away paque and food.
 This helps to minimize how much time your teeth spend in contact with bacteria that can lead to acidic erosion, and even gum disease.

 Environmental factors interplay with dental genetic risk